 To understand why this is happening, first some context:

 Security is not a product, and it’s not a feature, it’s a discipline.
-Security is about reducing risk, systematically, in a disciplined form, across all aspects of an organization.
-This means that security is delivered through policy, process, training, security controls, and security procedures.
+Security is about systematically reducing risk in a disciplined form, across all aspects of an organization.
+Security is delivered through policy, process, training, controls, and procedures.

 Organizations such as the National Institute of Standards and Technology (NIST – www.nist.gov) release “frameworks” that outline security requirements and controls which organizations can follow.
-These make sense for all organizations but are especially important for larger companies.
-These companies then enforce restrictions from the framework out to anyone who is sending them files or storing their data.
+These make sense for all organizations, but are especially important for larger companies.
+These companies then enforce restrictions on anyone who is sending them files or storing their data.
 Hence, the contracts.

-A multi-faceted discipline across policies and controls can be extremely challenging in a small business.
-Most of these frameworks and requirements assume the presence of dedicated cybersecurity staff on payroll – something virtually nonexistent in the small business world.
-While every business should take an intentional, sophisticated approach to cybersecurity, very few do.
+Multi-faceted discipline across policies and controls can be extremely challenging in a small business.
+Most of these frameworks and requirements assume the presence of dedicated team member – something virtually nonexistent in the small business world.
+While every business should take an intentional, sophisticated approach to cyber security, very few do.
 If you find yourself scrambling to fulfill the requirements of a contract, you are not alone.

-- Do I have the resources in my current team and vendors to understand and implement these controls quickly and cost-effectively?
+Do I currently have the resources to understand and implement these controls quickly and cost-effectively?
 Interview your IT support, contractors, or staff.

-- Is this a client that is integral to the business and worth some expense and hassle in order to keep?
-Recognize that even if the answer is “no,” that the number of these contract restrictions is increasing significantly, so future clients are likely to implement similar procedures.
+Is this a client that is integral to my business and worth some expense and hassle in order to keep?
+Recognize that even if the answer is “no,” the number of these contract restrictions is increasing significantly, so future clients are likely to implement similar procedures.

 Do we have the ability to lead this in-house?
-If yes, we recommend a process of:
+If yes, we suggest the following:

-- Outline all the requirements clearly, in an audit-able forma.t
+- Clearly outline requirements in an audit-able format.

-- Differentiate the required items from recommended items.
+- Differentiate the required items and recommended items.

-- Determine whether a risk assessment is required and, if it is, if it can be a self-assessment, or if a 3rd party risk assessment is required.
+- Determine whether a risk assessment is required and, if it is, if it can be a self-assessment, or if a third party risk assessment is required.

-- Scheduling a risk assessment, if one hasn’t been done before.
+- Schedule a risk assessment if one hasn’t been done before.

-- Gather all of your policies that relate to security (including employee handbook), network documentation, procedures, and IT documentation.
+- Gather all of your policies that relate to security, network and IT documentation, and procedures.

-- Setup interviews with the various involved staff – IT, operations, HR, etc.
+- Setup interviews with involved staff – IT, operations, HR, etc.

-- Work through the list of requirements, marking areas of noncompliance, preparing a “Compliance report.”
+- Work through the list of requirements, marking areas of noncompliance, and preparing a “Compliance report.”

-- Talk with your insurance agent about cyber liability coverage, and ensure that you have the right coverage to cover costs in case there is an incident.
+- Talk with your insurance agent about cyber liability coverage, and ensure that you have the best coverage in case of an incident.

-- If no (the organization does not have the resources to lead this internally), look for a partner with experience with similar sized businesses, facing similar challenges.
-There are many quality security firms out there, but most focus on larger businesses, or businesses with highly security environments (such as banks).
-The key is to find a partner that can understand the core business need, be efficient in terms of cost and time, and who has the expertise to create a clear path to full compliance.
+If your organization does not have the resources to lead this internally, look for a partner who has experience with similar sized businesses, facing similar challenges.
+There are many quality security firms out there, but most focus on larger businesses, or businesses with high security environments (such as banks).
+The key is to find a partner that can understand the core business need, be cost and time efficient, and who has the expertise to create a clear path to full compliance.

-Mainstay’s cybersecurity team works across industries, focusing on small business, for information security and compliance.
-If you are facing this scenario, we would love to talk, give recommendations, and discuss whether we might be able to help.
-Feel free to give us a call at 603.524.4774 today, or contact us online.
+Mainstay’s cybersecurity team works across industries, focusing on small businesses, for information security and compliance.
+If you are facing this scenario, we would love to talk, give recommendations, and discuss whether we may be able to help.
+Give us a call at 603.524.4774, or contact us .